talwrii/plugin-repl/README.md

 ## Using
 For basic usage, write a JavaScript expression on a line, then run the command "Execute the current line or selection" in the Command Palette.
 You can also select a region and run this command.
-I would advise making the `CTRL-J` run this command with a hotkey.
+I would advise making `CTRL-J` run this command with a hotkey.

-Some other commands are provided which you can find the Command Palette by typing "Plugin REPL .
-These allow you to execute a region of JavaScript without inserting the result, or read JavaScript to run from a popup window.
+Some other commands are provided.
+You can find them in the Command Palette by typing "Plugin REPL".
+These let you to execute a region of JavaScript without inserting the result, or read JavaScript to run from a popup window.

-To define a *command* ( run via the [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) or a hotkey ) use the [newCommand](#commands) function.
+To define a *command* (run via the [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) or a hotkey) use the [newCommand](#commands) function.

 The code you write can make use of the [convenience functions and variables](#convenience).
 This may well provide all the functionality you need for basic scripts, but Plugin REPL also gives you access to much of [Obsidian's plugin API](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) through the `app`, `editor` and `repl` (plugin) objects.

 The `dir` and `fuzzyDir` methods can help explore these objects allong with the [API documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).

-If you want functionality, such as commands, to [rerun each time Obsidian loads](#startup) you can put it in a `repl.md` file in your vault.
+If you want functionality, such as defined commands, to [rerun each time Obsidian loads](#startup) you can put this functionality in a `repl.md` file in your vault.

 IMPORTANT LIMITATION.
 Functions that you define are not shared between different invocations of plugin repl.
 To share them, you must instead define them as variables like so: `var f = function f() {`

 ## Documentation
-This page provides an overview of functionality you might like to look at the [Obsidian and Plugin Repl Cookbook](https://readwithai.substack.com/p/obsidian-plugin-repl-cookbook) that provides various examples of how plugin repl can be used.
+This page provides an overview of functionality.
+You might like to look at the [Obsidian and Plugin Repl Cookbook](https://readwithai.substack.com/p/obsidian-plugin-repl-cookbook), which provides various practical examples of how Plugin REPL can be used.

 ## Convenience functions provided
-<a name="convenience"> </a>
+<a name="convenience"></a>
 Various convenience functions are provided:

 * `functions()` - List the convenience functions and methods provided